demirantay/notebook/compsci/web-backend/rest-api/README.md

   A web service is a function or method which we can call by sending an HTTP request to a URL, with arguments and the service   returns the result back as response.

   The biggest advantage of the web services is that it is platform independent.
 For example an .net program can talk to a java program and a java program can talk to a python program through web services without any problem.
+Therefore, a web service is a language independent way of communication

 - Now let us look at one of the most common use case where web services are being used extensively.
 Consider the figure below, suppose I have made a new cool application but I do not want to maintain the data of the users, who login to my application, but we want only authenticated users to use the application.
 So what should we do?
 One option is, we can use the web services exposed by some other third party application, to authenticate our incoming users.
 You must have seen this in many applications, in form of - Sign up using Facebook, Google or other third party apps.